Westminster Legal Policy Forum

 Key stakeholders and policymakers will examine proposals for addressing the long-term growth in retail crime against the backdrop of a sharp rise in assaults on retail staff, particularly in supermarkets, highlighted in the Office for National Statistics’ 2023 Commercial Victimisation Survey.

-Delegates will assess latest thinking on the design, scope and practicalities of measures in the Crime and Policing Bill, announced in the King’s Speech and outlined by the Minister for Policing, Crime and Fire Prevention in November.
+Delegates will assess latest thinking on the design, scope and practicalities of measures in the Crime and Policing Bill, announced in the King’s Speech and outlined by the Minister for Policing, Fire and Crime Prevention in November.
 These include making the assault of a shop worker a standalone offence, scrapping the unofficial convention that thefts under £200 be treated as summary-only offences, and boosting neighbourhood policing by reintroducing Police Community Support Officers in local communities and providing 13,000 additional officers.

 Sessions in the agenda will consider options going forward in light of the House of Lords Justice and Home Affairs Committee’s recently concluded Tackling Shoplifting inquiry and letter to the Minister, which recommended funding rehabilitation initiatives and developing improved systems to report retail crime.